Phyllis Terrell: Activism

-Fredrick Douglass Home
+Frederick Douglass Home

-In 1962, Phyllis Terrell succeeded in getting the Frederick Douglass Home in Washington, DC declared a National Shrine by an Act of Congress.
+In 1962, Phyllis Terrell succeeded in getting the Frederick Douglass Home in Washington, D.C., declared a National Shrine by an Act of Congress.
 The Terrells' summer home on the Chesapeake Bay in Highland Beach, Maryland, was next door to the home that Major Charles R. Douglass built for his father, Frederick Douglass, in 1893.
 Highland Beach was a regular summer vacation destination for educator Booker T. Washington; poets Langston Hughes and Paul Laurence Dunbar; pioneering Black Congressmen John Mercer Langston and Blanche Kelso Bruce, and generations of the Douglass family.

 Personal life

 Terrell married first Lieutenant William C. Goines in 1930, and later married Lathall DeWitt Langston.
 Terrell did not have any of her own children.
 However, her second husband had two sons and one daughter.

-Phyllis and her mother, suffragette, Mary Church Terrell were in contact for almost 40 years through letters where Terrell addressed her mother as "My dearest mother," and signed the letters "Your little daughter, Phyllis" or "Lovingly, Phippie".
+Phyllis and her mother, suffragist Mary Church Terrell, wrote to one another for almost 40 years.
+In her letters, Terrell addressed her mother as "My dearest mother," and signed the letters "Your little daughter, Phyllis" or "Lovingly, Phippie".

-Terrell died on August 21, 1989 at her summer home in Highland Beach, Maryland - just as her mother had in July 1954.
+Terrell died on August 21, 1989, at her summer home in Highland Beach, Maryland, just as her mother had in July 1954.